 Time bonuses will be awarded each week to the top two teams.
 First place will get an overall time bonus of 10 seconds (this will mean a 10 second deduction of the team’s overall average time for that week).
 The 2nd place team will get an overall time bonus of 5 seconds (this will mean a 5 second deduction of the team’s overall average time for that week).
 Time bonus will not be calculated in the handicapping (discussed below).

-The handicapping calculation is really quite simple.
 Week 1 will have no handicapping applied, as it needs to be the baseline for the next few weeks.
 For the 2nd week, a handicapping percentage is created based on your 5k time as compared to the fastest 5k time in the group.
 So, if you are 20% slower than the fastest, next week your handicapped time will be reduced by 20%.
-Female times will be adjusted an additional 12% to create gender parity.
+All times will have age and gender grading applied to try and create parity.
 From week 1 to week 2, each team will also be handicapped with the difference in time between them and the fastest team.
-So, if everyone were to run the same exact time and distance from week 1 to week 2, the cumulative results would all be equal.
-Of course, in reality, it doesn’t work that way.

 For further incentive, there is a time adjustment for performance relative to predicted time.
-Week 1 times are used for weeks 2 and 3, and Week 3’s time is used for week 4.
+Week 1 times are used for week 2 and week 2 times are used for week 3.
 We use the formula developed by Pete Riegel to calculate each runner’s predicted time for that week’s distance and then calculate the team’s predicted time.
 Then, based on the actual performance against prediction, the team is either rewarded or penalized.
 For example, if the overall team time for the week was 98% of the predicted time, their team time will be lowered an additional 2% or increased 2% if it was 102% of the predicted time.
 Finally, there is a slight time bonus for the top three teams with the fastest gender adjusted times.

 Each team will consist of ~6 runners, depending on total number of participants.
 Runners can create their own teams during registration, or be assigned to teams the day before the season begins.
 Each team will have a captain who is responsible for coordinating communication and ensuring the timely submission of weekly race results.